pratyakshm/WinRice/doc/WINGETIMPORT.md

 The partition letter, file location and file name can be changed according to user preference.

 ## Using `winget import` in CleanWin
-If configured during pre-execution environment, CleanWin CLI will ask user to select the exported JSON file using File Explorer picker UI.
+If configured during pre-execution environment, CleanWin will ask user to select the exported JSON file using File Explorer picker UI.

 If a **valid** JSON file is selected, CleanWin will use `winget import` to batch install the apps.